Are UK diving fatalities rising? BSAC presents its 2018 Incident Report

 Lecture Online

-Not every diver can attend the BSAC Conference, therefore BSAC has just released of the presentation given by Professor Clare Peddie.
+Not every diver can attend the BSAC Conference, therefore BSAC has just released a video of the presentation given by Professor Clare Peddie.

 A historical safety resource